Episode 30 – Awake

 Holy excretumus!
 The stories must be true!

-They came out at night swarming from every crack and fissure and devoured all the living vegetation that they could find – trees, plants, crops, everything.
-Eventually, they were forced to leave and find another suitable planet to continue feeding their voracious appetites.
+They came out at night, swarming from every crack and fissure, devouring all the living vegetation they could find — trees, plants, crops, everything.
+Eventually, they had eaten so much that the surrounding forests and land were stripped bare.
+Having exhausted all the available vegetative resources on this planet, they were forced to leave and find another suitable planet to continue feeding their voracious appetites.

 Jaak: Eggs.
 They might be fossilised bug eggs.

-Altai: It is possible – their last clutch of eggs were left untended, they were changed over a long period of time by the planet’s core energy.
-Over time the eggs may have absorbed enough of this energy to become petrified into stones, but also to have retained that concentrated energy within them.
+Altai: It is possible that once the Bugaari left and their last clutch of eggs were left untended, they were changed over a long period of time by the planet’s core energy.
+Over time, the eggs may have absorbed enough of this energy to become petrified into stones, also retaining that concentrated energy within them.

 CRACK!

-Deep within Big John’s Mine, an overhead timber support beam in one of the mine’s tunnels gave an almighty crack and started to bow under the weight of the rock ceiling.
+Deep within Big John’s Mine, and without any warning, an overhead timber support beam in one of the mine’s tunnels gave an almighty crack and started to bow under the weight of the rock ceiling.

 Tag: Um… Altai?
 I can get in.
 I know how to get into the back of the mine.

-Jaak had been waiting patiently for Tag to return.
-He had drifted off into a pleasant daydream mesmerised by the soft blue glow of the cyan stones surrounding him.
+Jaak had been waiting patiently for Tag to return for the second time after sending him back with the food and water.
+He had drifted off into a pleasant daydream, mesmerised by the soft blue glow of the cyan stones surrounding him.
 Words began to form in his mind.

-A pulse that beats – a power from core deep
+A pulse that beats — power drawn from deep,

 Both the stone in Jaak’s pocket and all those around him pulsed and glowed brightly.